PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part2.md

 ![Hello]({{page.hello}})

-That somewhat of an improvement, even though the "Hello World" is still tucked over way to the left.
+That's somewhat of an improvement, even though the "Hello World" is still tucked over way to the left.
 We'll look at that kind of thing in a little bit.

 That's about all "Hello World" is good for.
 Let's move on to something more interesting...